Umlamulankunzi/quiz-app/README.md

 3. **Managing Quiz Questions:**

-   - Admins can add, update, and delete quiz questions through the REST API.
+   - Admins can add, update, and delete quiz questions through the Django admin panel or REST API (if implemented).

-## API Endpoints
+## API Endpoints (Bonus Feature)

 - **GET /api/quizzes**: Retrieve a list of available quizzes.
 - **GET /api/quizzes/{id}**: Retrieve a specific quiz by ID.